darrenjtaylor/dotfiles/README.md

     sudo usermod -aG docker $USER

 ### Install fzf

+There's several ways of installing `fzf`.
+If you don't care about running the latest, you can just install using `sudo apt install fzf`.
+I like to install from the git repo so I can run the install script and have it add the required lines to my zshrc (may not be required once you have your .zshrc in the dotfiles repo):

+    git clone --depth 1 https://github.com/junegunn/fzf.git ~/.fzf
+    ~/.fzf/install

 ### Install neovim

 * Go to the latest releases page here: https://github.com/neovim/neovim/releases